* Investors looking for catalysts to spur more gains

 Recent market-moving events have moved to the background.
 The intense investor focus on Federal Reserve policy has receded after last week's bearish payroll report suggested the Fed would not ease its monetary stimulus soon.

 In addition, the corporate earnings season is winding down.
-While about 100 S&P 500 components are still scheduled to release results, most of the largest bellwether companies have already reported.
+While about 100 S&P 500 components are still scheduled to release results, most of the bellwether companies have already reported.

 "We're in a post-earnings season environment, and it would take a pretty major catalyst to move us significantly higher from here," said Art Hogan, managing director at Lazard Capital Markets in New York.

-"Still, that we've been drifting higher without any major pullback augurs that there's really support for the levels we're out now.
+"Still, that we've been drifting higher without any major pullback augurs that there's really support for the levels we're at now.
 The only thing that could really take us lower would have to be something unexpected."